 Entrance facing street or open space Required Entrance located at northwest corner of Proposed Building fronting Private Street

 Entrance spacing (max) 75' Only one entrance provided along West elevation fronting Private Street

-Transparency, for Walls Facing a Street or Open space
+Transparency, for Walls Facing a Street or Open space I

 Ground story, front (min) 60% 60%

-Ground story, side (min) 30% 30% Min 21% 20% Min
+Ground story, side (min) 30% 30% Min

-Ground story, rear (min) 30%
+Ground story, rear (min) 30% 21%

-Upper story (min) 20%
+Upper story (min) 20% 20% Min

 Blank wall, front (max) 25% 25%

 Blank wall, side/rear (max) 35% 25%

-Specification for Building Orientation and Transparency
+Specification for Building Orientation and Transparency I

 a.
-Building Orientation and Transparency req Board in a site plan under Section 7.3.4.
-In subsection, the Planning Board must find t Orientation and Transparency requirement the physical constraints of the site or the p elements that engage the surrounding pub and parks. providing a site plan subm hat the plan (1) deviates from ts only to the extent necess proposed land use; and (2) i itted under this om the Building sary to accommodate ncorporates design
+Building Orientation and Transparency req in a site plan under Section 7.3.4.
+In provi the Planning Board must find that the pla Transparency requirements only to the constraints of the site or the proposed lar engage the surrounding publicly accessible Allowed Building Elements iding a site plan submitted an (1) deviates from the Bu extent necessary to accord ad use; and (2) incorporate under this subsection, uilding Orientation and mmodate the physical s design elements that

-Allowed Building Elements

 Galley/Awning Yes Yes

 Porch/Stoop Yes No

 Balcony Yes No

 The Applicant has requested relief from both the build-to-area and transparency requirement by the Planning Board.
 Build-to-area and transparency requirements may be modified by the Planning Board at the time of Site Plan Review per Sections 59.4.5.3.C.3.b and 59.4.5.3.C.5.a. of the Zoning Ordinance, respectively, provided that they are modified, "only to the extent necessary to accommodate the physical constraints of the site or the proposed land use," and that, "design elements incorporate design elements that engage the surrounding publicly accessible spaces such as streets, sidewalks, and parks."
 While the proposed building complies with the build-to-area requirements of the CRT Zone along its west façade adjacent to the Private Road Parcel discussed above, the same is not possible for the building's east façade along Berkshire Drive.
-The location of the building does not conform to the CRT Zone's maximum setback of 15 feet from a right-of-way, because a planted buffer and setback requirement of thirty (30) feet is imposed by the Master Plan.
+The location of the building does not conform to the CRT Zone's maximum setback of fifteen (15) feet from a right-of-way, because a planted buffer and setback requirement of thirty (30) feet is imposed by the Master Plan.